IgniteUI/igniteui-docfx/en/components/circular_progress.md

   }
 ```

-And now if we set up everything correct we should have the folllowing displayed in our browser:
+And now if we set up everything correctly we should have the folllowing displayed in our browser:
 <div class="sample-container loading" style="height:400px">
     <iframe id="progressbar-sample-iframe" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/circular-progressbar" onload="onSampleIframeContentLoaded(this);"></iframe>
 </div>